JTSkelton/Landing-Page/README.md

 ## Known Bugs

-* When displayed on GitHub Pages, the d-flex boxes don't work.
+* GitHub pages displays boxes misaligned
+* Github pages does not display my button
 ## License

 If there are ay issues with the page, please reach out to me at: skelton.jt9@gmail.com